 Lina Hansen has been a freelance travel journalist, teacher, belly dancer, postal clerk, and science communication specialist stranded in the space sector.
 Numbed by factoid technical texts, she set out to write the stories she loves to read— cozy and romantic mysteries with a dollop of humor and a magical twist.
 After living and working in the UK, Lina, her husband, and their feline companion now share a home in the foothills of Castle Frankenstein.
 Lina is a double Watty Award Winner, Featured Author, and a Wattpad Star.

-In My Attic is the first of the Magical Misfits series of mysteries.
-More information and Lina’s blog can be found at or connect via Twitter @lhansenauthor or Facebook @linahansenauthor.
+More information and Lina’s blog can be found at www.linahansenauthor.com or connect via Twitter @lhansenauthor or Facebook @linahansenauthor.

 In My Attic